perticascatalin/Research/RelationalPROG/5_practice_report.md

 **Output**: Array of N values specifying the size of the longest increasing sequence ending with the current element.

 **Description**: This task is one of the most simple dynamic programming examples, where the solution to a subproblem - longest sequence up to the ith element (best[i]) is computed based on the previously solved subproblems - longest sequences for 1st, 2nd,... (i-1)th elements (best[1..(i-1)]) provided their values are smaller.
-For this reason, this problem could also be viewed as relational.
+For this reason, this problem could also be viewed as a task where relational reasoning is required.

 **EXAMPLE**: